DannyFirmin/comp1110-homework/src/comp1110/homework/J02/SimpleString.md

 * it concatenates a `"!"` to the end of `s` (use the `+` symbol for string concatenation)
 * it prints out `s`

-Test your solution using the `SimpleString` test.
+Test your solution using the `J02` test.

 Once you have it working, add and commit your work.